-Starting with the driver version 417.71, Nvidia is adding support for FreeSync for many of its cards, including for the RTX 2080 Ti, RTX 2080, RTX 2070, and RTX 2060, which is a big news.
+Starting with the driver version 417.71, Nvidia is adding support for FreeSync for many of its cards, including the RTX 2080 Ti, RTX 2080, RTX 2070, and RTX 2060, which is big news.
 The only caveat is that it’s only available for a limited number of monitors.

 - Asus MG278Q